oresat/oresat-olaf/docs/api/other.rst

 Logger
 ------

-OreSat Linux App make use of the `loguru`_ library internally, so an app should make use its logger as needed.
+OLAF makes use of the `loguru`_ library internally, so an app should make use its logger as needed.

 **How to:**